Armistead History, Family Crest & Coats of Arms

 - L. C. Armistead, American politician, Delegate to Florida State Constitutional Convention from Jackson County, 1868

-- H. B. Armistead, American Democrat politician, Delegate to Democratic National Convention from Arkansas, 1884; Secretary of State of Arkansas, 1893-96
+- H. B. Armistead, American Democratic Party politician, Delegate to Democratic National Convention from Arkansas, 1884; Secretary of State of Arkansas, 1893-96

-- George D. Armistead, American Democrat politician, Postmaster at San Antonio, Texas, 1914-21
+- George D. Armistead, American Democratic Party politician, Postmaster at San Antonio, Texas, 1914-21

 - Dan Armistead, American Republican politician, Delegate to Republican National Convention from Michigan, 1988